Argonaut High School: Athletics

 Argonaut High School is home of the Mustangs, and they participate in the Sierra Valley Conference.
-They are well known for their exceptional football program under former head coach Rick Davis from 2001 to 2021.
 Argonaut/Jackson began its football program in 1922 and has won fourteen Mother Lode League Championships (41, 45, 52, 53, 57, 65, 66, 70, 84, 03, 08, 10, 11, 12).
-In its 103 seasons of football, Argonaut/Jackson has an overall record of 438 wins to 451 losses and 35 ties.
-In 61 seasons the Jackson Tigers had a record of 218-239-32.
-In 42 seasons, Argonaut has compiled a record of 221-210-3.
+In its 105 seasons of football, Argonaut/Jackson has an overall record of 442 wins to 453 losses and 35 ties.
+In 61 seasons the Jackson Tigers had a record of 218–239–32.
+In 44 seasons, Argonaut has compiled a record of 229–222–3.
 Argonaut shares a heated rivalry with the Amador High School Buffaloes.
 Argonaut and Amador play in a football game for the "Rotary Bell" called the "Big Game," an event that the county continues to come watch since its inception in 1923.
 Sutter/Amador High holds the overall series edge with 58 wins to Jackson/Argonaut's 40 with nine ties.
 Since the inception of Argonaut High in 1983, the Big Game between Argonaut and Amador is tied with Argonaut at 21 wins and Amador at 21.
-Argonaut won the 2021 game 43–0, the 2022 game was won by Argonaut in a forfeit, Amador won the 2023 game in one of the closest games in years by the score of 23-22 and Amador won in 2024 by the score of 41-0 to even up the Argonaut/Amador series.
 Argonaut won 10 straight games in the series from 2003 to 2012.
 Argonaut currently plays its home games at Dan Barnett Field on the western edge of campus.
 The first game played at Dan Barnett Field was on Sep 16, 1989, vs Upper Lake High School.
-Argonaut is the only MLL team to have won two Sac-Joaquin Section football championships as well as a California state title.
-Argonaut won the Div IV championship in 2004 beating Linden 17-0 and the Div VI championship in 2021 beating Rosemont 31-20.
-Argonaut football won the Division 6AA Northern California Title on December 3, 2021, by beating St. Vincent de Paul (Petaluma) 42-12 in Jackson.
+Argonaut is the only Amador County team to have won two Sac-Joaquin Section football championships as well as a California state title.
+Argonaut won the Div IV Section Championship in 2004 beating Linden 17-0 and the Div VI Section Championship in 2021 beating Rosemont 31–20.
+Argonaut football won the Division 6AA Northern California Title on December 3, 2021, by beating St. Vincent de Paul (Petaluma) 42–12 in Jackson.
 This was only the 2nd ever NorCal football title won by an MLL school.
-Argonaut defeated Quartz Hill 47-14 on December 11, 2021, for the California 6AA State Title.
+Argonaut defeated Quartz Hill 47–14 on December 11, 2021, for the California 6AA State Title.
 Coach Rick Davis retired at the end of the 2021 season.
 Argonaut's current coach is former MLL Football MVP and Argonaut alumni John Hickman.
 In 2024 Argonaut left the Mother Lode League for the Sierra Valley Conference.
 Argonaut had competed in the MLL since its inception in 1929.